University Park mayor condemns water company for allegedly delaying lead abatement

+Now, Mayor Joseph E. Roudez III says Aqua Illinois will pay for the elevated lead levels found int he water there.

-"If University Park were an affluent white suburb, instead of an African American one, our water would not still be lead-contaminated," Mayor Joseph E. Roudez III said.
+"If University Park were an affluent white suburb, instead of an African American one, our water would not still be lead-contaminated," Mayor Roudez III said.

+He is making several demands form the water company, including pipe replacement, monthly water reports and compensation for affected families.

 Some residents there are now in their 15th month without safe drinking water.